maksPara/yellowbrickroad/README.md

 # Yellowbrickroad

-Website project for Yellowbrickroad, a headhunting agency from Warsaw.
+Website project for Yellowbrickroad, a headhunting agency from Warsaw

 [Link to demo](https://makspara.github.io/yellowbrickroad/)

 Used technologies: